Strike by 75,000 Kaiser Permanente healthcare workers enters third day

 Nearly 309,700 workers have been involved in work stoppages through August this year, according to U.S. Bureau of Labor Statistics data.

-(Reporting and writing by Steve Gorman in Los Angeles; additionl reporting by Ahmed Aboulenein in Washington; Editing by Bill Berkrot, Robert Birsel)
+(Reporting and writing by Steve Gorman in Los Angeles; additional reporting by Ahmed Aboulenein in Washington and Bhanvi Satija in Bengaluru; Editing by Bill Berkrot, Robert Birsel and Anil D'Silva)

 ((david.gaffen@thomsonreuters.com; +1-646-223-6064; Reuters Messaging: david.gaffen.reuters.com@reuters.net))